What Is This Indian Doing ?

 There's Nothing Like The Great Outdoors

-and being in nature.
-To me, there is no way to feel closer to The Great Spirit than being outdoors
+outdoors and being in nature.
+To me, there is no way to feel closer to The Great Spirit than

-within His creation.
-To a child, lying within the arms of its mother is a safe, calming, assuring,
+being outdoors within His creation.
+To a child, lying within the arms of its mother is a safe,

-peaceful place to be.
+calming, assuring, peaceful place to be.
 It is the same with Mother Earth.
-After all, Mother Earth is our spiritual
+After all, Mother Earth

-mother, it was from her that our Heavenly Father created each of us and everything throughout
+is our spiritual mother, it was from her that our Heavenly Father created each of us and

 Over the past few years I have spent many hours reading, studying, and researching my Indian ancestry and heritage.
 It has been